brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 Notice that we made this function async in the declaration.
 This will allow the calling function to await a database response while this function does the work to find the employee specified.
 The employee search criteria is specified in the search document passed in as an argument.

 ### 2. Create a webhook to call the function to query employee data
-Select "Servcies" from the left navigation panel in the Stitch Console.
+Select "Services" from the left navigation panel in the Stitch Console.
 Click the "Add a Service" button.
 In the add a service dialog select the "HTTP" button and give the service a name "findEmployeeService" and click the "Add Service" button.

 ![Console](img/findEmployee2.jpg "Console")